Eqira/HSG_Programming_Project/README.md

  6. View the model's prediction plot for the last five months and the corresponding evaluation metrics

-**Dependencies:** matplotlib, yahoo_fin, yfinance, pandas, numpy, seaborn, Keras, scikit-learn, tabulate, datetime
+**Dependencies:** matplotlib, pandas, numpy, tabulate, datetime, pytz, holidays, yfinance, yahoo_fin, keras, sklearn

 **Tips:** Make sure you have all the dependencies installed.
 Double-check that you have entered a valid ticker symbol